ebullient/campaign-notes/compendium/Kryptgarden Forest.md

 # Kryptgarden Forest
 *Forest in the [North Sword Coast](North%20Sword%20Coast.md)*

-Ancient forest tucked behind the Sword Mountains contains the ruins of bygone Dwarven civilizations.
+This ancient forest tucked behind the Sword Mountains contains the ruins of bygone dwarven civilizations.

+The ancient green dragon Claugiyliamatar, nicknamed the Old Gnawbone, also lairs in the woods.

 <span class="nav">[NPCs](#NPCs) [History](#History)</span>